By Battleship Cobra

 I would recommend using minigun up until level seven.
 Then switch to photon phaser at level eight.
-Once you get to level eight you will encounter tougher shields.
+Once you get to level eight you will encounter tougher shields and you can get the medium weapons platform (RG or LB) for DPS while using the PP to drop shields.
 Below level eight the volley of the minigun is enough to take down shields and also do a bit of extra DPS.

 This is my recommendation but feel free to experiment with your own setup.

 An alternative way to bring down shields is with EMP missiles (which I’ve experimented with).
 But EMPs are expensive (take more time to build and cost gas) to use and sacrifice a missile bay.
 PP is the simplest way to keep shields down and I’m still using it at level nine.

 When do I get the Med Bay?

 The first “Med Bay” is available at level eight.
 But you can always buy the “Washroom” or the “Flower Gardens” which are special rooms (purchased with bux or doves) at any time.

 However, when you get your Med Bay I would still not use it.
 It’s a major FF (focus fire) risk and won’t heal that quickly.
 You are better off with the Combat Medic perk from the Constellation crew but this is still pretty slow.

 Scanning ships is very useful for attacking in PvP.
 You can scan an enemy ship and see their setup, rooms and crew.

 To scan you first need to do the research for scanning called “X-Ray” which is available in the laboratory at level four.
 Do this research and you will see a new “Scan” button in the upper right of your PvP matchmaking screen (or friendly battle screen).